InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/feature-owners.md

 Define all the features needed in the project.
 Per definition, <em>"A feature is the product's service/function that provides business value, meets customer needs and must be able to be done in 2-3 months".</em>

 Invite all contributors for open participation.
-Empower associates to pick the features which they would be interested in and become feature owners.
+Empower employees to pick the features which they would be interested in and become feature owners.
 There can be more than one owner for any given feature.

 Feature owners responsibilities:
 - Analyze the work.